 We humans sometimes need that reassurance, a soothing voice at the other end of the line.
 Or better yet, the ability to sit down face to face with a financial advisor.

-Robo-advisors can’t talk you off the ledge.
+Robo-advisors can’t talk you off the ledge like this.
 If you panic and pull all your money out of your robo-advisor account, you don’t get the benefit of that voice of reason from another human being you know and trust.

 1. High Costs